MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 ![Access the UI elements pane](./media/ui-elements/access-ui-elements-pane.png)

 Elements can be sorted alphabetically by selecting the **Sort** option.
+To remove all the UI elements that aren't used in any action, select the three dots icon next to the **Sort** option and then select **Remove unused UI elements**.

 To rename or delete UI elements, right-click on an item and select the appropriate function.

 To use a captured element in an action, simply select it from the drop-down list: